xuankimtran/docs-1/pages/katalon-analytics/docs/setup-team.md

 ---
-title: "Set up TestOps Team"
+title: "Set up TestOps Teams"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/setup-team.html
 redirect_from:
     - "/katalon-analytics/docs/setup-team/"
 ---

-A Team is a group of Users working on same projects.
+A Team is a group of Users working on same Projects.
 A Team is created by either the Owner or Admins of an Organization.

-Only the team members can view and access the Team's projects.
+Only the team members can view and access the Team's Projects.

 ## Roles and permission at the Team level